 Adoption Fee: $800

 Savannah, 20 years old, is an exceptionally confident horse who’s the lead mare in her herd.
 She has the basics down pat (leading, bathing, having her hooves trimmed), but she’s capable of so much more.
 Savannah will make someone a wonderful partner because once she trusts and respects you, she will give you the world.
 While we’re hoping for a natural horsemanship home for all of our adoptable horses, it’s a requirement for Savannah.

 Tango is a confident, curious 18-year-old who insists on being recognized by people who walk past his stall.
 He’s happiest when he’s at the center of whatever is going on.
 In his opinion, being groomed is just the best!
 Tango has mastered the basics (leading, loading, being bathed and having his hooves trimmed), and he’s currently in training for riding.

 Uncle D ~ Miniature/Shetland Gelding

-Uncle D is 15 years old.
-This little guy basically minds his own business and spends quiet days grazing beside our other miniature horses (Holy Toledo, who’s also adoptable, and Mr. Peanut).
+Uncle D is 16 years old.
+This little guy is very sweet and would love a family of his own.
 He’s an easy keeper and can lead, load, tie, and have his hooves trimmed without any trouble at all.
-We believe that he’ll respond well to more advanced training.